 Emergency Meetings.
 No advance distribution of an agenda will be required for emergency meetings of the School Board.
-However, following an emergency meeting the Superintendent shall publish in a newspaper of general circulation in the County the following information:
+However, following an emergency meeting the Superintendent shall publish in a newspaper of general circulation in the County, or on the publicly accessible website designated by Bay County for the publication of legal notices and advertisements found at http://publicnoticesbaycountyfl.gov/, the following information: